-Recently, the interest in transport calculations in multiple-band systems has been rekindled in part due to the realization of diluted magnetic semiconductors (DMS) that have strong spin-orbit interactions, variable carrier densities, and ferromagnetic ordering.
-These properties imply the existence of the anomalous Hall effect (AHE) and the anisotropic magnetoresistance (AMR).
-Even though the mechanisms of the AHE and the AMR are different, they both have a similar description based on the multiple-band transport theory.
+Recently, the interest in transport calculations in multipleband systems^{1,2} has been rekindled in part due to the realization of diluted magnetic semiconductors (DMSs) that have strong spin-orbit interactions, variable carrier densities, and ferromagnetic ordering.
+These properties imply the existence of the anomalous Hall effect (AHE) (Ref.
+3) and the anisotropic magnetoresistance (AMR).4 Even though the mechanisms of the AHE and the AMR are different, they both have a similar description based on the multiple-band transport theory.
 In this paper, we formulate a relatively simple framework for doing such transport calculations.

-The AHE is usually described in terms of the anomalous Hall resistivity $\rho{xy}$ that measures the transverse voltage with respect to the transport direction and depends on the spontaneous magnetization M along the zdirection.
-Theoretical studies of the AHE have a long history beginning with the work of Karplus and Luttinger.
-A number of papers on the AHE also appeared not so long ago,6,7,8,9,10,11,12 after the interpretation of the AHE based on the Berry phase was proposed.
-Nevertheless, theoretical description of the AHE is far from being complete and it often involves cumbersome calculations without transparent interpretations.
-The difficulties appear due to the necessity to consider the offdiagonal elements in Bloch band indices (the interband coherences induced by charge currents).
+The AHE is usually described in terms of the anomalous Hall resistivity ρ{xy} that measures the transverse voltage with respect to the transport direction and depends on the spontaneous magnetization M along the z direction.
+Theoretical studies of the AHE have a long history beginning with the work of Karplus and Luttinger.5 A number of papers on the AHE also appeared not so long ago6-12 after the interpretation of the AHE based on the Berry phase13 was proposed.
+Nevertheless, theoretical description of the AHE is far from being complete and it often involves cumbersome calculations without transparent interpretations.14 The difficulties appear due to the necessity to consider the off-diagonal elements in Bloch band indices (the interband coherences induced by charge currents).
 There is a general trend to focus on particular simple models in order to overcome the common mistakes that are made in treating the AHE.
-A number of recent publications concentrate on the simpler but non-trivial Rashba 2D electron system,1,15,16,17,18,19,20,21,22,23 yet arriving at contradictory predictions.
-Most of the disagreements have been finally resolved with some being addressed in this paper.
+A number of recent publications concentrate on the simpler but nontrivial Rashba two-dimensional (2D) electron system,^{1,15-23} yet arriving at contradictory predictions.
+Most of the disagreements have been finally resolved^{22-24} with some being addressed in this paper.

-In calculating the AHE for a given material, the usual approximations performed to leading order in $\hbar/\tau\varepsilon_F$ can fail, where $\tau$ is the scattering time and $\varepsilon_F$ is the Fermi energy.
-The semiclassical description of the Hall conductivity within the usual Boltzmann equation leads to an AHE contribution due to the scattering asymmetry in the collision term usually labeled as skew scattering.
-Other terms, arising from subtle issues dealing with interband coherence during the collision and acceleration by the electric field between collisions, are usually introduced by hand through the so called anomalous velocity and side-jump.
-This approach however, is non-systematic and prone to errors from missing terms and wrong interpretations, e.g. such as giving physical meaning to gauge dependent quantities.
-A more systematic way to derive the correct semiclassical equations is through the Keldysh formalism in which these interband coherences effects are taken into account automatically.
+In calculating the AHE for a given material, the usual approximations performed to leading order in $\hbar/\tau \varepsilon_F$ can fail, where τ is the scattering time and ε_F is the Fermi energy.
+The semiclassical description of the Hall conductivity within the usual Boltzmann equation leads to an AHE contribution due to the scattering asymmetry in the collision term usually labeled as skew scattering.25 Other terms, arising from subtle issues dealing with interband coherence during the collision and acceleration by the electric field between collisions, are usually introduced by hand through the so-called anomalous velocity26 and side jump.27 This approach however, is nonsystematic and prone to errors from missing terms and wrong interpretations, e.g., giving physical meaning to gauge dependent quantities.
+A more systematic way to derive the correct semiclassical equations is through the Keldysh formalism in which these interband coherence effects are taken into account automatically.^{1,24}

 The system under consideration also allows us to study the diagonal resistance as a function of the direction of the magnetization.
 The change in the resistance as a function of the magnetization direction relative to the current or crystallographic direction is called the AMR effect.
-The microscopic origin of the AMR in transition metal ferromagnets is still $elusive^{28,29,30,31}$ and detailed calculations require consideration of complicated band structures.
-A relatively simple host band structure in the DMS ferromagnets provides a possibility for performing detailed microscopic calculations based on simple physical models.
-However, the relaxation time approximation used in such calculations is not always reliable since it does not fully take into account the anisotropies of the system.
-The Kubo formula approach has been applied to the AMR calculations in Rashba systems and it has revealed the cancellation of the nonvertex and vertex parts, similar to the spin Hall effect (SHE) and the AHE.
+The microscopic origin of the AMR in transition-metal ferromagnets is still elusive^{28-31} and detailed calculations require consideration of complicated band structures.^{32,33} A relatively simple host band structure in the DMS ferromagnets provides a possibility for performing detailed microscopic calculations based on simple physical models.34 However, the relaxationtime approximation used in such calculations is not always reliable since it does not fully take into account the anisotropies of the system.35 The Kubo formula approach has been applied to the AMR calculations in Rashba systems and it has revealed the cancellation of the nonvertex and vertex parts,36 similar to the spin Hall effect (SHE) and the AHE.